Ready4Next/Mega8/README.md

 - SDL_Mixer 2
 - Freetype 2

-Command line compilation (Using Makefile) is broken with 1.2 due to added Windows (i686 and x86_64) builds.
+Command line compilation (Using Makefile) is broken since 1.2 due to added Windows (i686 and x86_64) builds.
 I'll fix that soon.

 ## KEYBOARD